Setting Up a Team Project

-When you work in a team with shared document and codes, you need to start with a MASTER project that contains all documents and codes that you want to share with the team.
+When you work in a team with shared document and codes, you need to start with a MASTER project that contains all documents and codes that you want to share with your team.
 See Work Flow.
 If all team members start independently, you end up with duplicate documents and codes after merging the projects.

 The instructions are organized by the various tasks involved when working in a team.
 Below you find operating instructions for project administrator.
 For team member instructions, see Tasks for Team Members.

 If you open ATLAS.ti, select the New Project button from the Welcome Screen.